Cybersecurity expert training staff on cybersecurity and encryption

 Email encryption gateways can play two different functions:

-Outbound email encryption gateways encrypt your communications on delivery, with anyone outside your security infrastructure.
+Outbound email encryption gateways encrypt your communications on delivery, securing messages sent to anyone outside your security infrastructure.

 This can include customers, partners, vendors, or staff working remotely.

-When you send an email to someone outside your company infrastructure, only the intended recipient of that email should be able to decrypt it.
+When you send an email to someone outside your company infrastructure, only the intended recipient should be able to decrypt it.

-This protects sensitive information from falling into the wrong hands.
+This ensures that sensitive information is protected from falling into the wrong hands.

 Inbound email encryption gateways can:

-• keep incoming encrypted emails secure, making sure they stay protected until the intended recipient needs to gain access.
+• Keep incoming encrypted emails secure, making sure they stay protected until the intended recipient accesses them.

 In many cases, organisations will configure their inbound email encryption gateway to only allow emails from certain senders using a whitelist.